moodle-an-hochschulen/moodle-theme_boost_union/README.md

 This plugin also introduces these additional capabilities:

+### theme/boost_union:configure

+This capability is used to control who is able to configure the theme as non-admin.
+By default, it is assigned to no role at all.

 ### theme/boost_union:viewhintcourseselfenrol

 This capability is used to control who is able to see a hint for unrestricted self enrolment in a visible course (if this feature was enabled in the theme settings).
 By default, it is assigned to teachers, non-editing teachers and managers.